Toolkit ShelfFind

 BMI weight range formula

-This calculator uses adult BMI 18.5 to 24.9 as a broad screening range, not a personalized medical target.
+This calculator supports pounds with feet/inches or kilograms with centimeters, using adult BMI 18.5 to 24.9 as a broad screening range.

 How to use